FredrikVullum/SteamConnectionInfo/README.md

 SteamConnectionInfo.DLL is a C++ project that builds SteamConnectionInfo.dll

-SteamConnectionInfo.Core is a C# class library that contains core functions to be used in SteamConnectionInfo.WPF
+SteamConnectionInfo.Core is a C# class library that contains core functions for SteamConnectionInfo.WPF

 SteamConnectionInfo.WPF is the C# project that builds SteamConnectionInfo.WPF.exe